omarreis/vsop2013/planetfun/README.md

 Options to avoid the Gimbal Locks when you rotate objects:

-* Use Quaternions, as exemplified in the app for phone rotations in sync with sensors.
+1- Use Quaternions, as exemplified in the app for phone rotations in sync with sensors.

-  Generate a quaternion for 3D rotations and use obj.SetMatrix() to apply all rotations at once.
+Generate a quaternion of 3D rotations and use obj.SetMatrix() to apply all rotations at once.

-* Use object parented to a dummy and don't change more than two components of RotationAngle
+2- Use an object parented to a dummy and change one component of RotationAngle on either.

+For example if we have the construction:

+     -- aDummy --- a3DObject

+You can do:

+  aDummy.RotationAngle.x    :=  aElevation;
+  a3DObject.RotationAngle.y :=  aAzimuth;

+By rotating a single axis in each object, you avoid Gimbal Locks.

 # Moon positions